carneliansearch/carneliansearch.com/src/insights/60-seconds-with-matthew-skirton.md

 ---
-title: 60 seconds with Matthew Skirton
+title: A conversation with Matthew Skirton
 teaser: We talk with Matthew Skirton, who took on the role of UK Chief Executive of OM in 2016, about sabbaticals and successful leadership
 lead_image: /assets/img/60-second-matthew.jpg